development

 Harmony: Natural Language Processing Tool for Item Harmonisation is now on CRAN

-We are excited to announce that Harmony, a Natural Language Processing tool for data harmonisation, is now available on the Comprehensive R Archive Network CRAN!
+We are excited to announce that Harmony, an open source Natural Language Processing tool for data harmonisation, is now available on the Comprehensive R Archive Network CRAN!
 Previously, Harmony R could be installed using devtools.
 Harmony can be used to compare questionnaire items across studies, find the best match for a set of items, and identify different versions of the same questionnaire.
 Harmony is a collaboration project between Ulster University, University College London, the Universidade Federal de Santa Maria, and Fast Data Science.

 Harmony R released!